How to Lead When the Future is Unclear (Part 2)

 - Develop a skill around critical thinking.
 Sometimes you’re not going to get the clarity you want.
 But you have to develop a strong point of view.
 And you have to be willing to share it throughout the organization.

 Appian: What do you mean by developing a strong point of view (POV)?
-Can you break that down for our readers?
+How would you break that down for our readers?

 My opinion is that if you don’t have a strong point of view about digital transformation or any other evolutionary aspect of your business or business model, you’re not in a position to be influential and you’ll struggle to keep up over time.